gyulanemeth/bluefox.email/docs/projects/contacts.md

 ### Contact Filtration

-You can filter your contacts with sevral options that allows you to segment your contacts by applying multiple filter conditions.
+You can filter your contacts using the filter options available at the top of the contacts section

-To access contact filtration, checkout filter options on top in contacts section:
 ![Screenshot of the contact filtration interface](./contact-filters.webp)

 ### Double Opt-in